23 April 1957

 25 October 1962

-Wally and Beaver go on a double date with two sisters who are new to town.
+Wally and Beaver arrange a double date with two sisters who are new to town, but unforeseen problems arise.

 1 November 1962